ThatOneCalculator/DiscordRPCMaker/README.md

 ### I can't see the presence!
 Make sure you are not invisible/offline.
 If you ARE online/idle/dnd...
-A. Make sure you don't have another program taking up a presence slot.
+- Make sure you don't have another program taking up a presence slot.
-B. Try running the last command again
+- Try running the last command again

 ### Still need help?